Updated Sept. 2018

 Fivetran is a data pipeline that syncs data from apps, databases and file stores into our customers’ data warehouses.
 The question we get asked most often is “what data warehouse should I choose?”
-In order to better answer this question, we’ve performed a benchmark comparing the speed and cost of three of the most popular data warehouses — Amazon Redshift, Google BigQuery, and Snowflake.
+In order to better answer this question, we’ve performed a benchmark comparing the speed and cost of five of the most popular data warehouses: - Amazon Redshift - Snowflake - Azure SQL Data Warehouse - Presto - Google BigQuery

 A typical Fivetran user might sync Salesforce, Zendesk, Marketo, Adwords and their production MySQL database into a data warehouse.
-These data sources aren’t that large: a terabyte would be an unusually large table.
+These data sources aren’t that large: a typical source will contain tens to hundreds of gigabytes.
 They are complex: they contain hundreds of tables in a normalized schema, and our customers write complex SQL queries to summarize this data.
-We’ve designed our benchmark to mimic this scenario.

 The source code for this benchmark is available at https://github.com/fivetran/benchmark